 Medical billing and coding is the backbone of getting paid in healthcare: it translates medical procedures, diagnoses, and equipment usage into standard codes.

-These codes matter for a few reasons:
+These codes matter for several reasons:

 The medical coding system, though essential, is extremely complex.
 It involves tens of thousands of codes, each with its own specific usage guidelines.